LanaSmit/Pipeline_dbt_BigQuery/dbt_crash_course/README.md

-#Pipeline_dbt_BigQuery
+# Pipeline_dbt_BigQuery

 This project demonstrates a complete ELT pipeline using dbt (Data Build Tool) and Google BigQuery.
 The purpose of the pipeline is to show how raw data is loaded into BigQuery, transformed into clean analytical models using dbt, and validated using automated tests.

 ## Pipeline Architecture
-1. Extract & Load (EL)
+### 1. Extract & Load

   Raw datasets are loaded directly into Google BigQuery as the first step.
   This includes:

   Seed files (e.g., stadium_cleaned.csv) which are ingested into BigQuery using dbt seed

   Starter datasets created automatically during the course setup

   Customers dataset loaded into the dbt_crash_course dataset

-## 2. Transform (T) with dbt
+### 2. Transform with dbt

       dbt is used to transform the raw tables into clean, analysis-ready models.
       Transformations include:

       - Creating SQL models such as customers.sql

       - Applying materializations (e.g., table)

       - Renaming and cleaning columns

       - Structuring data for easier analysis

       - Organizing models under the models/ directory

       - dbt ensures all transformations are modular, reproducible, and version-controlled.

-## 3. Testing
+### 3. Testing

 Automated quality checks are applied using dbt: